mslinn/zeromq-demo/README.md

 Instead, it reports the instantaneous throughput since the last report.
 You should see results of changing loads right away, without lag.

-WARNING: If you are testing on an AWS micro instance, they have only one CPU, plus a peculiar burst characteristic that will screw up measurements big time.
+WARNING: If you are testing on an AWS micro instance, be aware that they have only one CPU, plus a peculiar burst characteristic that will screw up measurements big time.
 Instead, test with a medium or large instance.